Front lever

-The front lever is a gymnastic and calisthenic move – a static hold normally performed on the still rings or the pull-up bar.
+The front lever is a calisthenics move that uses your core strength to lift your body up into a flat plank.
+The front lever is a static hold normally performed on the still rings or on a bar.

 A front lever is performed by lowering from an inverted hang until the body is completely horizontal and straight with the front of the body facing upwards.
 An accomplished gymnast may also pull directly into the horizontal position from a dead hang.
 Front levers require a high degree of back and core strength.